KIRPAT/menv-messageboard/README.md

 # menv-messageboard (DEV-BRANCH)
 A MongoDB-ExpressJS-NodeJS-VueJS messageboad app.

 This app is not monolithic like most of the web apps.
 Front-end and back-end are seperated.
 They are independant services.
-Which means, you can write yourself, for example, a mobile application using the server API.
+Which means, you can write yourself, for example, a mobile application using the ***server***, our API.
 And you don't have to touch on a single line of code from the client or the server.
+(Ok, maybe you can do a little more routing for mobile needs.)
 Cool, right?

 **Note:** This project has been written without caring about the ***design patterns.*** After finishing up everything, we will focus on that, and gonna release it on a different branch.